Edward Everett Hale: Life and career

 On November 20, 1891, Hale founded the Ten Times One Corporation to implement the ideas laid out in the original story.
-In 1898, the organization changed its name to Lend A Hand Society, and continues to serve those in need in the Boston, MA area.
+In 1898, the organization changed its name to Lend A Hand Society, and continues to serve those in need in the Boston area.

 He was awarded American Library Association Honorary Membership in 1895.

 Hale retired as minister from the South Congregational Church in 1899 and chose as his successor Edward Cummings, father of E. E. Cummings.
 By the turn of the century, Hale was recognized as among the nation's most important men of letters.
 Bostonians asked him to help ring in the new century on December 31, 1900, by presenting a psalm on the balcony of the Massachusetts State House.

 In 1903 he became Chaplain of the United States Senate, and joined the Literary Society of Washington.
 The next year, he was elected as a member of the Academy of Arts and Sciences.
 Also in 1904, he was one of several high-profile investors who backed the Intercontinental Correspondence University, but the institution folded by 1915.

 Hale lived from 1869 to his death at the Edward Everett Hale House in Roxbury.

 He maintained a summer home in South Kingstown, Rhode Island where he and his family often spent summer months.

 Hale died in Roxbury, by then part of Boston, in 1909.
 He was buried at Forest Hills Cemetery in Jamaica Plain, Suffolk County, Massachusetts.
 A life-size likeness in bronze statue memorializing the man and his works stands in the Boston Public Garden.